mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2013-02-13-short-guide.md

 ## Tools

-*	Obviously you'll need an iPad --- I use a 3rd generation with the nice retina screen.
+-	Obviously you'll need an iPad --- I use a 3rd generation with the nice retina screen.
-* [Paper by FiftyThree](http://www.fiftythree.com/paper/) for iOS is my sketching app of choice.
+- [Paper by FiftyThree](http://www.fiftythree.com/paper/) for iOS is my sketching app of choice.
 It's a free download, but you'll want to buy the additional brushes, pens, and Color Mixer --- my favorites are the pencil and watercolor brush.
-* A stylus is optional, but highly recommended.
+- A stylus is optional, but highly recommended.
 I use [FiftyThree's Pencil][pencil-stylus] and in the past a [Pogo Connect Smart Pen][1], [LunaTik Alloy Touch Pen][2], and [Just Mobile's AluPen][3].
 If you can't afford a decent stylus right now Amazon has [dirt cheap styli for a few dollars][4] that offer more precision than finger painting but not much else.
-{:.fl}

 [pencil-stylus]: {% post_url /mastering-paper/2014-11-28-pencil-53-review %}
-[1]: {{ site.url}}{% post_url /mastering-paper/2013-07-08-pogo-connect-smart-pen %}
+[1]: {% post_url /mastering-paper/2013-07-08-pogo-connect-smart-pen %}
 [2]: http://www.amazon.com/gp/product/B00821TR7G/ref=as_li_ss_tl?ie=UTF8&tag=mademist-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=B00821TR7G
 [3]: http://www.amazon.com/gp/product/B0042U9AT6/ref=as_li_ss_tl?ie=UTF8&tag=mademist-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=B0042U9AT6
 [4]: http://www.amazon.com/gp/product/B00575TN42/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00575TN42&linkCode=as2&tag=mademist-20

 <figure>
 	<a href="http://www.amazon.com/gp/product/B00821TR7G/ref=as_li_ss_tl?ie=UTF8&tag=mademist-20&linkCode=as2&camp=178&creative=390957&creativeASIN=B00821TR7G"><img src="/assets/images/lunatik-touch-pen.jpg" alt="Image of a LunaTik Touch Pen Alloy on top of an iPad" /></a>
   <figcaption>At first I wasn't a fan of the LunaTik Touch Pen, but it's quickly grown on me and become my non-Bluetooth stylus of choice.</figcaption>
 </figure>

 <div class="notice--warning" markdown="1">